bhorst23/GetCleanDataProj/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.

--   A variable starting with "t"" or "f"" was changed to start with "time" or "freq"
+-   A variable starting with "t" or "f" was changed to start with "time" or "freq"
 -   Non-alphanumeric characters were removed and the initial letters of the "mean" and "std" segments were capitalized.